How to leave the blame game

 Awareness is not enough.
 Once you know what you like, every day, spend a few minutes to move more into the direction of your happiness.
 If it feels good, spend just 5 more minutes doing it every single day.
 That’s all it takes.

 Don’t aim to cut out everything that makes you unhappy from your day, rather aim to increase the things that do make you happy.
-Slowly shift your focus and actively look for things that makes you feel good.
+Slowly shift your focus and actively look for things that make you feel good.

 According to science, the ratio of good to bad should be 5:1 to change, and 3:1 to sustain happiness.
 Chances are that your workday is closer to a 1:10 ratio, and it’s unrealistic and unsustainable to expect yourself to suddenly feel good for the entire day when on average contains maybe 15 minutes of joy when you chat with a colleague in the kitchen.